-Rustic bamboo trivet for hot pots - Homemade, easy technique
+How to make a bamboo trivet for hot pots.
+Rustic style, easy technique

 This heat insulation pad for hot pans is a good way to start with bamboo crafting.
 You can make it entirely with manual tools.
 It does not contain nails nor glue, but only bamboo dowels that you can make yourself, and that give a rustic style to it!

 - Level: easy (although making dowels may require a little bit of trial and error)

 - Building time: a few hours to half a day (depending on your level of perfectionism!)